 The same was true of President Obama throughout his presidency.
 He could hardly be accused of being someone who said anything "off the cuff."
 In fact, he was frequently known for over-explaining his answers; giving much more information than the interviewer could possibly want, which in turn hampered their ability to ask further questions.

-This is not, however, a rebuttal of Clinton or Obama, both of whom I would have voted for if I were a citizen of this country.
-Quite the opposite; Secretary Clinton and President Obama have mastered the ability to think before they speak—that old chestnut that was repeated ad nauseam to us as children.
-While they, Secretary Clinton in particular, were sometimes criticized for this, it’s worth noting that they were criticized for their rare slip-ups—those moments in which they spoke without first thinking through their answer—even more.
+This is not, however, a rebuttal of Clinton or Obama.
+Quite the opposite; Secretary Clinton and President Obama have both mastered the ability to think before they speak—that old chestnut that was repeated ad nauseam to us as children.
+While they, Clinton in particular, were sometimes criticized for this, it’s worth noting that they were criticized for their rare slip-ups—those moments in which they spoke without first thinking through their answer—even more.
 (Clinton’s “basket full of deplorables,” comment being a particularly well-circulated example.)

 In Team of Rivals: The Political Genius of Abraham Lincoln, Doris Kearns Goodwin notes that James Russell Lowell described Abraham Lincoln’s ability to speak “as if the people were listening to their own thinking out loud.”
 I love this idea, but in reality, as I’m sure Lincoln was well aware, in order to get to this stage you need to have already put in the heavy lifting—your own thinking—before you speak.